Hunting & Trapping

 - All persons hunting on private lands of another must have written permission from the landowner with few exceptions.

-- Legal hunting hours for deer are 30 minutes before sunrise until 30 minutes after sunset.
+- Legal hunting hours for deer are 30 minutes before official sunrise time until 30 minutes after official sunset time.
+Sunrise & Sunset Times.

 - All required hunting and fishing licenses and waterfowl stamps must be in possession when hunting or fishing (either paper or digital form).